wilbooorn/prepwork/w1/README.md

 data types, and understand the fundamentals of working with classes.
 You should also know how to keep your code clean and readable.

-Before you begin, make sure to review the [daily workflow][workflow].
-Complete the readings, work through the exercises, refactor your code, and make sure you understand the provided solutions before you continue.
+Before you begin, make sure you have your [environment][environment] set up appropriately.

+Also review the [daily workflow][workflow].
+Complete the readings, work through the exercises, refactor your code, and make sure you understand the provided solutions before you proceed to the next day's work.

 [workflow]: ./../workflow.md
+[environment]: ./../w0/environment-setup.md

 ### Monday: Arrays, Strings, and Objects